 2. There are over 60 varieties of Do-nuts.

-With over 60 varieties to choose from, there’s no wonder Shipley Do-nuts has become a household favorite.
-With flavors like chocolate glazed doughnuts, coconut iced, blueberry cake glazed, apple fritters, and raspberry filled, there’s a donut for everyone.
+With over 60 varieties to choose from, there's no wonder Shipley Do-nuts has become a household favorite.
+With flavors like chocolate glazed donuts, coconut iced, Bavarian filled donuts, bear claws, cinnamon twists, blueberry cake glazed, apple fritters, and raspberry filled, there's a donut for everyone.